 We bought our son a Macbook Pro, which was quite pricey.
-However, most Mac users swear by them, and say they last forever.
-We were absolutely shocked that it actually lasted all four years of college.
+However, most Mac users swear by them and say they last forever.
+So we were shocked that it lasted all four years of college.

-This is coming from the kid who during those four years shattered two iPhone screens, and rendered three more phones totally unresponsive.
-There is definitely something to say about paying for quality.
-The Macbook Pro performed like a champ, and is still going strong.
+This is coming from the kid who during those four years shattered two iPhone screens and rendered three more phones unresponsive.
+There is something to say about paying for quality.
+The Macbook Pro performed like a champ and is still going strong.

 But a cheaper alternative to getting a Macbook would be to pick up a new Google Chromebook.
-Gone are the days when you need a disk drive to install programs, because everything can now be downloaded.
-And even Microsoft Office programs can be either accessed on the cloud, or replaced entirely by other web-based programs (like Google Docs and Google Sheets).
+Gone are the days when you need a disk drive to install programs because everything can now be downloaded.
+And even Microsoft Office programs can be accessed on the cloud or replaced entirely by other web-based programs (like Google Docs and Google Sheets).

 We have three Chromebooks in our house, and they are constantly in use.
-Especially mine — I am always online, and am amazed with speed and responsiveness of this device.
+Especially mine — I am always online and am amazed by the speed and responsiveness of this device.

-(Seriously — I tell everyone — friends & family — how much I absolutely LOVE my Chromebook …)
+(Seriously — I tell everyone — friends & family — how much I love my Chromebook)

 17. Surge Protector –

 Investing money in a computer, even a more budget-friendly model, is something you’ll want to protect.
-Whether it’s from a thunder storm or heat wave, an unexpected power surge can render your electronics useless.
+An unexpected power surge can render your electronics useless, whether it’s from a thunderstorm or heatwave.
 And that’s not something to risk if he’s been up all night writing a paper.

 18. Portable Hard Drive –

-Going along with protecting your investment, you want to make sure that if something does happen, he is able to recover all of his hard work.
-Having a portable hard drive as backup ensures all of his documents, spreadsheets, presentations, photos and yes, even music, are backed up appropriately.
-Just in case.
+Going along with protecting your investment, you want to make sure that if something happens, he can recover all of his hard work.
+Having a portable hard drive as backup ensures that all of his documents, spreadsheets, presentations, photos, and music are backed up appropriately, just in case.

 19. Smart Phone Charging Station with USB Ports and 3-Outlet Surge Protector –

-Another one of those “Why the heck didn’t I think of that?!” items — A surge protector that also has USB ports.
+Another of those “Why the heck didn’t I think of that?” items.
+A surge protector that also has USB ports.
 So he can charge his laptop and his phone at the same time.
-Also a godsend for anyone who has a habit of losing those phone-charging “cubes”, that always seem to go missing.
-He can plug his charging cable directly into the outlet, without having to use one of those cubes.
+Also, a godsend for anyone who has a habit of losing phone-charging “cubes” that always seem to go missing.
+He can plug his charging cable directly into the outlet without using one of those cubes.